-If you love potatoes as much as I do, this potato galette is for you.
+If you love potatoes as much as I do, this potato onion galette is for you.
 Double carbs, yes please – crispy, creamy potatoes wrapped up in pastry is about the best thing ever.

 While this feels a bit fancy, it’s really easy to make.
 Caramelised onions are a bit time consuming, of course, but it’s not active time.
 For a weekend dinner, it’s the best, especially served with a nice apple salad.